ten3roberts/qf.nvim/README.md

 -- Setup and configure qf.nvim
 require('qf').setup(options)

--- Automatically resize list to the number of items or max_height require('qf').resize(list, num_items)
+-- Automatically resize list to the number of items between max and min height -- If stay, the list will not be focused.
+-- num_items can be provided if number of items are already none, if nil, they will be queried require('qf').resize(list, stay, num_items)

 -- Hide quickfix and location lists from the buffers list -- Hide linenumbers and relative line numbers